Belgian soya: a local product with a sustainable production chain

-The challenges of Belgian soya
+The first Belgian soya burgers and spreads

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.